drshahizan/HPDP/2526/project/p2/HPDP_Project2_Student_Reference.md

 In this project, each group will collect text data from Malaysian-relevant sources, classify the sentiment of that text, and process it through a scalable pipeline built with Apache Kafka and Apache Spark.
 The final insights will be stored and presented through interactive dashboards.

-This document is your official reference for Project 2.
-Read every section carefully before starting, and return to it throughout the four-week implementation period.

 ### 📋 Quick Facts

 | Item | Details |